thom4parisot/thom4.net/source/_posts/2016/http-reverse-proxy.md

 # tl;dr

-Apache `ProxyPass` and `ProxyPassReverse` are our best friend to mount an external URL (and its descendants) onto a folder of our very own domain.
+[Apache httpd](https://httpd.apache.org/) `ProxyPass` and `ProxyPassReverse` are our best friend to mount an external URL (and its descendants) onto a folder of our very own domain.

 # Why using a reverse proxy?